Tiago Ilori: Reading

 Ilori completed a transfer to EFL Championship side Reading on 18 January 2017, for a reported £3.75 million.
 He made his debut three days later, starting in a 3–2 away loss against Derby County.
 He totalled eight matches for the season, including the penalty shootout loss to Huddersfield Town in the play-off final on 29 May.

 On 5 August 2017, Ilori was sent off in the first game of the new campaign for a foul on Paweł Wszołek, from which Conor Washington scored a penalty in a 2–0 Queens Park Rangers victory.
 He scored his first goal in English football on 15 September 2018, in a 3–2 win at Preston North End.

-Sporting return
+Return to Sporting

 On 29 January 2019, Ilori returned to Sporting for an undisclosed fee, with the player signing a four-and-a-half-year contract.
 During most of his spell, he played second-fiddle to Sebastián Coates and Jérémy Mathieu.

 Ilori joined FC Lorient on 1 February 2021, on loan until 30 June.
 In August, in a similar deal, he moved to Boavista FC.

 In July 2022, still owned by Sporting, Ilori signed a one-year loan deal with F.C.
 Paços de Ferreira.
+In August 2023, he left the Estádio José Alvalade after his contract expired.

+Later career

+Ilori returned to Portugal and its capital on 30 December 2023, agreeing to a six-month contract at C.F.
+Os Belenenses of the Liga Portugal 2.
+On 25 March 2025, he moved to the Georgian Erovnuli Liga with FC Dila Gori on a deal until the end of the season.